 - Duration: once weekly for months to years

-- Focuses on identifying family dysfunctions and individual problems that affect the entire family
+- Focuses on identifying and resolving familial dysfunctions and problems of individual members that affect the family as a whole

-- Aims to reduce conflict, improve communication skills, and help family members accommodate one another
+- Aims to improve communication skills between family members

 - Emphasizes family strengths to overcome identified dysfunctions